Family Support Group

 Group Room at the Southmead Project

-Our trauma-focused counsellors run pre-counselling groups for people on our waiting list.
+Our trauma-informed counsellors run pre-counselling groups for people on our waiting list.
 The groups run for eights weeks each and focus on improving safety and stabilisation.
 The support amongst group members also reduces isolation and those feelings of being 'the only one', which enables a huge shift for people working with their trauma.

 Spaces are open to both long-term counselling clients and Nexus clients.